andermaco/GlassStream/README.md

+This is a fragment of a platform we are building at www.mundoglass.es.
+It just lets to live stream from Google Glass to Wowza streaming server.

 Due to this project uses two main libs (see next) the whole project can be distributed taking care of respecting the below libraries license.
  - libstreaming (https://github.com/fyhertz/libstreaming) available under two licenses, the GPL and a commercial license.
 If you are willing to integrate this project into a close source application, please contact me at fyhertz at gmail.com.
 	- Minor changes has been done over original libstreaming lib in order to solve some issues with Google Glass

  - mp4parser (https://code.google.com/p/mp4parser/) Apache License 2.0

-It is a demo app test about using RSTP protocol to streaming content from Google Glass to Wowza streaming server.

 Needed: